retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     </table>
     </div>

+.. _truncate_path:

 TruncatePath
 ^^^^^^^^^^^^

-For each user trajectory, ``TruncatePath`` drops all events either before or after a certain event.
-The following parameters specify the
+For each user trajectory, :py:meth:`TruncatePath<retentioneering.data_processors_lib.truncate_path.TruncatePath>` drops all events before or after a particular event.
-behavior:
+The following parameters specify the behavior:

 -  ``drop_before``: event name before which part of the user’s path is dropped.
-Specified event remains in the eventstream.
+The specified event remains in the eventstream.

 -  ``drop_after``: event name after which part of the user’s path is dropped.
-Specified event remains in the eventstream.
+The specified event remains in the eventstream.

 -  ``occurrence_before``: if set to ``first`` (by default), all events before the first occurrence of the ``drop_before`` event are dropped.